Facelift

 What’s the best age for a facelift?

-Age is typically not the most critical factor when determining candidacy for facelift surgery.
+Age is not the most critical factor when determining candidacy for facelift surgery.
 The patient’s health, medical history, the present condition of facial skin, and whether a facelift or something else will meet their goals is most important.
 This treatment is a popular option for both women and men between the ages of 45 and 75; however, patients above and below this age range have been successfully treated with facelift surgery.

 How painful is a facelift?

-A facelift is not a painful procedure since general anesthesia is utilized during the procedure, and local anesthetic is placed in the tissues while asleep.
-Every patient is unique and will have a distinct response during the recovery process.
-Some degree of discomfort can be expected as the treatment areas heal, the most common of which is a feeling of tightness in the neck.
-This resolves in a few days.
-However, mild prescription pain medication or Tylenol is typically advised to help manage any pain in the days following surgery.
-Top surgeons, such as Dr. Richards, will transparently communicate any risks or potential opportunities for discomfort with you before moving forward with treatment.
+A facelift is not a painful procedure, as general anesthesia is utilized during the surgery itself and local anesthetic is placed in the tissues while asleep.
+Some degree of discomfort can be expected as the treatment areas heal, the most common of which is a feeling of tightness in the neck, but this generally subsides within a few days.

 How long before I can exercise again after facelift surgery?